-People say that you cannot go camping with small kids.
+People say that you cannot go camping with kids.
 That it will be a nightmare.
 It’s dangerous.
 No one will sleep.
-Yes, I won’t lie, camping with kids is more challenging than without children, but if you plan accordingly, take your time and enjoy the wonder through your child’s eyes you will have a wonderful time.
+Yes, I won’t lie, camping with kids is a lot of work and more challenging than without children, but if you plan accordingly, take your time and enjoy the wonder through your child’s eyes you will have a wonderful time.
 And even if you don’t, they will!
-Follow these tips and you will be well on the way to a successful camping with kids experience.
+Follow these tips for your next camping trip and you will be well on the way to a successful camping with kids experience.

 Go with Friends

 Everything’s better with friends and camping is no exception.
 The best ways to go camping with kids is to join in with other families.
 At least one other family helps reduce the burden on your whole family for cooking and child care, not to mention the kids will entertain themselves for longer if they have a little gang.